enriqc3/CMPS-3240-Benchmarking/README.md

 * How the instruction is implemented in hardware (via logic gates) will cause a varying amount of clock cycles per instruction
 * A varying number and type of instructions for a program

-Thus, comparing microprocessors just on clock rates is an invalid way to compare them; especially when a benchmark program is not used for comparison, which would define the number and types of instructions.
+Thus, comparing microprocessors just on clock rates is a flawed way to compare them; especially when a benchmark program is not brought up, which would define the number and types of instructions.

 The execution time of a program is calculated as (instr./program)x(cycles/instr.)x(s/cycle) where (s/cycle) is the inverse of the clock rate.
 The (cycles/instr.) and (s/cycle) vary from microprocessor to microprocessor.
 However, when comparing two processors a common practice is to fix program thus fixing the (instr./program).
 You may have done this before by running a benchmark program on your machine.
 There are industry and commercial standard benchmarks: